quantum-dan/raspy/README.md

 This is developed primarily for use with [raspy-cal](https://github.com/quantum-dan/raspy-cal), an automatic calibrator for HEC-RAS.
 However, it could be used for any other HEC-RAS automation project.
 See [PyRAS](https://pypi.org/project/PyRAS/) and the paper "[Application of Python Scripting Techniques for Control and Automation of HEC-RAS Simulations](https://www.mdpi.com/2073-4441/10/10/1382)" for similar ideas.

+# HEC-RAS Versions

+It is now straightforwardly possible to specify different HEC-RAS versions when creating a `Ras` object.
+There is now a second, optional argument `which` specifying a HEC-RAS version string, which is the version number with no periods.
+The default is `"507"`, specifying HEC-RAS 5.0.7.
+To use the current default download as of this writing, 6.3.1, use `Ras(projectPath, "631")`.
+I have not extensively tested this with HEC-RAS 6, but a few methods I did test still work; open an Issue if one does not.

 # Updates and Maintenance

 If extended functionality would be useful, open an Issue and I will look into making updates.